-Monday, my son and I left the house at for a daylight fishing trip on
+Monday, Jason and I left the house at for a daylight fishing trip on